Trump meets with anti-vaccine activist after raising fringe theory on trail

 Trump has generally been skeptical of scientific expertise, however.
 He has repeatedly claimed the overwhelming body of research linking climate change to human activities is a hoax.

 He is one of several politicians to draw rebukes from medical experts in recent years for entertaining vaccination and autism links.
 Former Congresswoman Michele Bachmann claimed an HPV vaccine caused a child to become "retarded" after a Republican debate in 2011.
-More recently, Sen. Rand Paul (R-KY) and Dr. Ben Carson, a surgeon, also raised concerns that too many vaccines pose a danger.
+More recently, Sen. Rand Paul (R-KY), an ophthalmologist, and Dr. Ben Carson, a surgeon, also raised concerns that too many vaccines pose a danger.

 In 2008, then-candidates Barack Obama, Hillary Clinton, and John McCain indicated to activists concerned about the issue that they supported research into the matter.
 Obama and Clinton later said that the science was settled and urged families to vaccinate their children.